optakt/optakt.github.io/content/knowledge/cadence.md

 ### FlowEpoch

 Top-level smart contract that manages the lifecycle of [epochs](https://docs.onflow.org/staking/epoch-preparation/#epochs-overview).
-Epochs are the smallest unit of time during which the set of network operators is either static or can decrease due to nodes election or malicious nodes presence.
+Epochs are the smallest unit of time during which the set of network operators is either static or can decrease due to nodes election or malicious node presence.
 Nodes may only leave or join the network at epoch boundaries.
 The list of participating nodes is kept in the **Identity Table**.